contiki-ng/contiki-ng/doc/tutorials/Running-Contiki-NG-in-Cooja.md

 There are many other views available, try for instance `Tools->Radio messages` to add a panel that shows all packets sent during a simulation.

 You can save your simulation with `File->Save simulation as...`.
-Cooja simluation files are have the extension `.csc`.
+Cooja simulation files are have the extension `.csc`.
 Many of the examples provided in Contiki-NG come with their own `.csc` file, which one can open with `File->Open simulation`.

 We will now create a simple simulation, with just one node running the `hello-world` example.